The Case for the Traditional Tarot

 We live in a period which has seen an explosive growth of interest in and usage of tarot cards.
 This increased interest in tarot precisely coincides with the decline of organized religion in the Western world.
 People are looking for a participatory form of spirituality that is personal and self determined.
 The old religious formulations simply aren’t working for a vast swath of the population, the “spiritual but not religious.”
 Tarot, paganism, Wicca and other forms of alternative spirituality have all benefited from the precipitous decline of organized religion, particularly in Christianity.

 Along with the explosion of interest in tarot, there has been a proliferation of card decks.
 Today the choices among decks are bewildering.
 Some are enormously creative and others are just bizarre.
 In addition to tarot, there are “oracle” decks, Lenormand decks, rune decks and more.
 While I applaud the creative freedom that has been brought to bear on the tarot, it must be troublesome for those just coming to tarot for the first time.
-Even those of us who have been doing tarot for some time can benefit by a return to the roots occasionally.
 Some seem to have drifted far from the original intent of those who designed the cards.
+My desire is to communicate with the widest group of people I can so I use the traditional decks, the ones understood by the most people, rather than newer interpretations.
 I do believe that to know where we are going, we must first know where we have been.

 Before I go further, I will not tell you what deck is right or wrong or which one you should be using.
 That is your business.
 If you finish this article, I think you will have a good idea of my preferences without stating them like a sales pitch.
 “It’s your thing.
 Do what you want to do.”
 What I would like to do is give you a quick history, the structure of the tarot and the rationale behind it, plus some quick thoughts on usage.
 If I can accomplish that, I’ve done my job.